mrifqip29/eclipse/README.md

 - yarn global add @vue/cli or npm install -g @vue/cli

 ## How to run
-- yarn dev or npm dev i guess
+- yarn dev or npm run dev